InteractiveMechanics/bmcr/wp-content/plugins/publishpress/readme.txt

 * [Click here for full instructions on moving from Edit Flow to PublishPress](https://publishpress.com/docs/migrate/)

 = I FOUND A BUG, OR WANT TO CONTRIBUTE CODE =
 Great!
 We’d love to hear from you!
-PublishPress [is available on Github](https://github.com/OSTraining/PublishPress), and we welcome contributions from everyone.
+PublishPress [is available on Github](https://github.com/AllediaWordPress/PublishPress), and we welcome contributions from everyone.

-== Frequently Asked Questions ==

-= Where Can I Get Support? =

-You can ask for help via [the PublishPress contact form](https://publishpress.com/contact/).

-= Do I Need Coding Skills to Use PublishPress? =
+= FAQ =

-Not at all.
-You can set up everything your team needs without any coding knowledge.
-We made it super easy.

-== Screenshots ==

-1. With Calendar you can see your posts over a customizable date range

 == Installation ==